raeandres/stl-listing-review-fetching-service/Readme.md

 - Requires valid Airbnb listing URLs
 - Scraping may be affected by Airbnb's anti-bot measures
-- AI analysis requires a valid DeepSeek API key
+- Content-based analysis (no external AI dependency)
-- In-memory storage (use database for production)
+- Works best with listings that have multiple reviews

 ## Contributing